4210-Capstones/touchless-kiosk-raspy-net/docs/requirement-analysis/01-stakeholder-identification/pod-1/stakeholder-faculty.md

   <li>Post reminders about upcoming guest lectures or seminars on the kiosk, so that students are aware of these learning opportunities.</li>
   <li>Upload supplementary course materials (like readings or guides) to the kiosk, so that students can access additional learning resources.</li>
   <li>Broadcast department news and updates on the kiosk, so that the department stays connected with students and visitors.</li>
+  <li>Run campus-wide surveys through the kiosk, so to collect feedback from students and visitors</li>

 </ol>